 An automatic rate increase of 5-10% is not unreasonable.

-Assuming you’re here because the rate increase is not built into your agreement, let’s move on to other strategies.
+Let’s move on to other strategies assuming you’re here because the rate increase is not built into your agreement.

 We just emailed you the details.